ARMmbed/mbed-client/README.md

 void registration_updated(M2MSecurity *const M2MServer& server)
 ```

-The `M2MSecurity *server_object` informs to which mbed Device Server the client has just updated the registration and `M2MServer &server` contains the data related with mbed Device Server including for example the Short ServerID and the client registration period.
+The `M2MSecurity *server_object` specifies to which mbed Device Server the client has just updated the registration and `M2MServer &server` contains the data related to mDS, including the Short ServerID and the client registration period.

-If the updation operation fails for some reason,  you will receive the following callback:
+If the update operation fails for some reason, you will receive the following callback:

 ```
 void error(M2MInterface::Error error)
 ```

-### Unregister
+### Deregister

-When the client no longer requires to be registered  to the mbed Device Server, the client will de-register from the mbed Device Server.
-Upon receiving this message, the mbed Device Server removes the registration information from the mbed Device Server.
+The client can deregister from mDS when it no longer requires access to the server.
+When mDS receives the Deregister message it removes the device's registration information from its database.
+When the client next needs mDS, it will have to register again.

-This is how you can unregister your endpoint client:
+To deregister your endpoint client:

-If the endpoint has multiple server registrations, you need to provide the `server_object` of the server where you would like to unregister your endpoint.
-Otherwise, if there is only one registration, you can pass `NULL` and the client will unregister the default registration from the endpoint.
+If the endpoint has multiple server registrations, you need to provide the `server_object` of the server where you would like to deregister your endpoint.
+Otherwise, if there is only one registration, you can pass `NULL` and the client will deregister the default registration.

 ```
 M2MInterface::unregister_object(M2MSecurity *object);
 ```

+___Success or failure callback___

-Because this is an asynchronous operation, you will receive the result of this operation through callback defined in `m2minterfaceobserver.h` which you are handling in your application.
+Because this is an asynchronous operation, you will receive the result of this operation through a callback defined in `m2minterfaceobserver.h` in your application.

-If the unregister operation is successful and the client is successfully unregistered from mbed Device Server information, your application will receive the following callback:
+If the client is successfully deregistered from mDS, your application will receive the following callback:

 ```
 void object_unregistered(M2MSecurity *server_object)
 ```

-The `M2MSecurity *server_object` informs from which mbed Device Server the client has just unregistered.
+The `M2MSecurity *server_object` specifies from which mbed Device Server the client has just deregistered.

-If the unregistration operation fails for some reason, you will receive the following callback:
+If the deregistration operation fails for some reason, you will receive the following callback:

 ```
 void error(M2MInterface::Error error)
 ```

-You will get more information about the error from the `error` parameter passed with the callback and then you can act accordingly.
+You will get more information about the error from the `error` parameter passed with the callback; use it to fix the source of the problem.

 ### Device Management and Service Enabler Interface

-The Device Management and Service Enabler Interface is used by the mbed Device Server to access Object Instances and Resources available in the client.
+The mbed Device Server uses the Device Management and Service Enabler Interface to access Object Instances and Resources available on the client.
 The interface provides this access through the following operations:

 - **Create**
+- **Delete**
 - **Read**
 - **Write**
-- **Delete**
 - **Execute**
 - **Write Attributes**

+Currently, support for the Create and Delete actions is limited to Object Instances.

-The Device Management and Service Enabler Interface supports currently the following sub-features:
+The Device Management and Service Enabler Interface supports the following data types:

-- Read
-- Write
-- Write Attributes
-- Execute
-- Create (For ObjectInstances)
-- Delete (For ObjectInstances)

-The Device Management and Service Enabler Interface is handled at Resources level for text, support for Object and Object Instances is available for TLV data type.
+* Text - for Resources.

+* TLV - for Object and Object Instances.

 ### Read

-The **Read** operation is used to access the value of a Resource, an array of Resource Instances, an Object Instance or all the Object Instances of an Object (TLV format supported).
+The Client API allows setting values to Resources, an array of Resource Instances, an Object Instance or all the Object Instances of an Object (TLV format supported). mDS can then read these values using the **Read** operation.

-The Client API enables you to set the value of resources that can be read by mbed Device server.
+___Creating Resources___

 There are two types of resources you can create:

-- Static
-- Dynamic

-In a Static resource, you set the value of the resource once and it does not change during the course of operations.
-You can use Static resources to report values such as Device name, type and address.
+- Static: you set the value of the resource once and it does not change during the course of operations.

-For example, you can create a custom static resource as follows:
+- Dynamic: the value is expected to change during the course of operations.
+Therefore, the value is fetched from setter APIs every time the server requests a GET operation.

+Here is an example of creating a custom static Resource:

 ```
 #include "mbed-client/m2mobject.h"